outdreamer/build-a-cure-1/docs/test_cases.md

 	- d-mannose
 	- bethanechol can stimulate the nerves of the bladder, making them more responsive to stimulus
 	- prelief is a dietary supplement that works as an acid blocker for the bladder
-	- Water mixed with tea tree oil can help flush out the urinary tract and connective tissue, limiting your chances of developing a nasty urinary tract infection
+	- water mixed with tea tree oil can help flush out the urinary tract and connective tissue, limiting your chances of developing a nasty urinary tract infection

 	- eat:
 	  - fruit & vegetables with vitamin c & get enough vitamin d